jruels/docker-kube-admin/labs/helm/index.md

 Helm  simplifies installing, managing, updating and removing applications on your Kubernetes cluster.

-To search the 'artifact repo' for a chart you can simply run `helm search hub package`, for example if you want to search for wordpress run:
+To search the `artifact repo` for a chart you can simply run `helm search hub package`, for example if you want to search for wordpress run:
 ```
 helm search hub wordpress
 ```